 - a.
-If any other fees are deducted in addition to the INVESTMENT MANAGEMENT FEES and TRADING EXPENSES; - b.
-If model or actual INVESTMENT MANAGEMENT FEES are used; and - c.
+If any other fees are deducted in addition to the INVESTMENT - b.
+MANAGEMENT FEES and TRADING EXPENSES; - c.
+If model or actual INVESTMENT MANAGEMENT FEES are used; and d.
 If returns are net of any PERFORMANCE-BASED FEES.

-See the introduction to Section 2 (Calculation Methodology) for additional discussion of gross-of-fees, net-of-external-costs-only, and net-of-fees returns.
+See Section 2 (Calculation Methodology) for additional discussion of gross-of-fees returns, net-ofexternal-costs-only returns, and net-of-fees returns.

-Asset owners must disclose if any other fees are deducted from net-of-fees returns in addition to investment management fees, investment management costs, trading expenses, imbedded investment management fees for externally managed pooled funds, and investment management fees paid for the management of pooled funds, if any.
+Asset owners must disclose if any other fees are deducted from net-of-fees returns in addition to investment management fees, investment management costs, trading expenses, embedded investment management fees for externally managed pooled funds, and investment management fees paid for the management of pooled funds, if any.
 Asset owners must also disclose if model or actual investment management fees and investment management costs are used and if returns are net of any performance-based fees.